Pakistani capital in security lockdown before march by ex-PM’s supporters

 Khan’s supporters rely heavily on social media to demand his release and use messaging platforms like WhatsApp to share information, including details of events.

 Khan was removed from power in 2022 in a parliamentary vote of no confidence.
 The government charged and jailed him in dozens of cases, including sedition and terrorism.
-While Khan has got bail and even acquitted in several cases, he continues to remain behind bars, which the PTI says is a ploy to prevent his return to power.
+While Khan has got bail and even been acquitted in several cases, he continues to remain behind bars, which the PTI says is a ploy to prevent his return to power.

 Khan and his party deny all the charges and say the cases are politically motivated.